 As stated above, you can change the ‘press and hold function’ in your iOS settings.
 Here’s how:

 - Open your iPhone Settings, head to Bluetooth, and press on the More Info ‘i’ to the right of your AirPods.

 - In the Press and Hold AirPods header, choose Left or Right depending on the AirPod you want to customize.

-- Choose if you want that AirPod’s force sensor to activate Noise Control or Siri.
+- Choose if you want the AirPod Pro controls to activate Noise Control or Siri.

 - If you choose Noise Control, select the two or three noise control modes you want to switch between using a long-press.
 You can switch between Active Noise Cancellation, Transparency Mode, Off, and Adaptive Noise Cancelation (for AirPods Pro 2).